vodpox/Terminal-Play/README.md

 # Terminal Play

-Framework for text based games (currently only for UNIX like systems).
+Framework for Terminal/Console/CLI/TTY/text based/whatever games (currently only for UNIX like systems).
+Right now it's in late alpha so expect to see some minor changes in API.

 ## Getting Started